The Best Grammarly Alternatives For You And Your Writing

 In my case, I am writing day in and day out.
 I use Grammarly every hour of the day, so my investment pays itself back many times over.

-You can read my full Grammarly review for a full analysis of its features.
-If you are a new writer or writing part-time, the cost might be too much for you.
+You can read my full Grammarly review for a complete analysis of its features.
+But the cost might be too much for you if you are a new writer or writing part-time.

 Perhaps you are only writing for your personal blog.
 In this case, maybe a completely free tool is all you need.